 Instruments & sound sources

-Currently a Moog Model 15, a EMS Synthi A, a late series black/orange ARP 2600, a vintage Korg MS 20 and a small Eurorack modular represent the main sound sources.
+Currently, vintage EMS and Moog instruments and a small Eurorack modular represent the main sound sources.
 Digital equipment is still used only for recording and sound editing.
-Back in the 1980s, my first home-studio was equipped with a small Roland Studio 100 M modular system, an OSCar monosynth and a Yamaha DX7 synthesizer.
+Back in the 1980s my first home-studio was equipped with a small Roland Studio 100 M modular system, an OSCar monosynth and a Yamaha DX7 synthesizer.
 Recording was done with a Tascam M-208 8-channel recording mixer, a Tascam 234 Syncaset 4-track double speed cassette tape recorder and a Revox B77 reel to reel tape machine.
 For live electronics i almost exclusively used a small TMS modular system, a Serge Modular clone built in the late 1970s by Ernst Thoma, a very talented swiss avantgarde sound designer, composer and performer.
-In the late 1980s and early 1990s analogue synthesizers became affordable at very low prices and a lot of wonderful sounding machines were added to the studio (see list below), but only a few of these instruments were used for productions, in most cases they were later exchanged or reselled and some of them are now showcased at the Synthorama Museum in Luterbach.
+As in the late 1980s and early 1990s analogue synthesizers became affordable at very low prices, a lot of wonderful sounding machines were added to the studio (see list below), but only a few of these instruments were used for productions, in most cases they were later exchanged or reselled and some of them are now showcased at the Synthorama Museum in Luterbach.

 Studio gear as WUR [1983-1993]